-As a part of the HUD Choice Neighborhood Initiative, NNRHA demolished the Ridley Place Apartments under Section 24 of the U.S. Housing Act of 1937.
-Demolition was approved by HUDSAC in April 2022 and demolition was June 2022 and the disposition application will be submitted by February 2022.
+As a part of the HUD Choice Neighborhood Initiative, NNRHA plans to demolish the Ridley Place Apartments under Section 24 of the U.S. Housing Act of 1937.
+Demolition has been approved by HUDSAC and the disposition application will be submitted by February 2022.